mgramin/awesome-db-tools/README.md

 - [TablePlus](https://github.com/TablePlus/TablePlus) - Modern, native, and friendly GUI tool for relational databases: MySQL, PostgreSQL, SQLite & more.
 - [TeamPostgreSQL](http://www.teampostgresql.com) - PostgreSQL Web Administration GUI - use your PostgreSQL databases from anywhere, with rich, lightning-fast AJAX web interface.
 - [Query.me](https://query.me) - Collaborative SQL editor in Notebook format.
 Let's you reference query results using JINJA, visualize data, and schedule runs and exports.
-- [DronaHQ](https://www.dronahq.com/) - A modern developer toolset, for building GUI frontend on top of MySQL, PostgreSQL, SQL and more.

 ## CLI
 - [ipython-sql](https://github.com/catherinedevlin/ipython-sql) - Connect to a database for issue SQL commands within IPython or IPython Notebook.